 \section{Complex geometry of the dP$_{\rm I}$ equation}

 In this section, we obtain the space of initial conditions for the dP$_{\rm I}$ equation, and show that it corresponds to a particular case of the surface type $D_5^{(1)}$, with symmetry type $A_3^{(1)}$, coinciding with that for the \p\ V equation.
 Our goal is to describe the geometry of the equation \eqref{dpi}, and then use it to study some of its special solutions.
 This equation is a special case of the more general dP$_{\rm I}$ equation

 for $\tal = \tbe=\eps$ and $\tgam = - 1$, so we do the general case and then specialise.
-This equation has been studied in \cite{grp,grsw,grw,rg,tgr}; see also \cite{KajNouYam:2017:GAPE}.
+This equation has been studied in \cite{rg,grp,tgr,grsw,grw}; see also \cite{KajNouYam:2017:GAPE}.

 We first construct the family of Sakai surfaces regularizing the dynamics \eqref{eq:dP-I}.
 For that, we begin by rewriting the recurrence as a first-order discrete dynamical system on $\mathbb{C}^{1} \times \mathbb{C}^{1}$ via $y_{n}:=x_{n+1}$.
 Then equation \eqref{eq:dP-I} can be rewritten as $y_{n} + x_{n-1} = (\tal n + \tbe)/x_{n} + \tgam$ and we get the mapping